Kandy-IO/kandy-distant-vdi/windows/README.md

 #### Registry

-In order for the Driver to be loaded by The Cirtirx Workspace App it needs to be added to the Windows Registry
+In order for the Driver to be loaded by the Citrix Workspace App it needs to be added to the Windows Registry
 1. Locate the VirtualDriverEx string REG_SZ value in the *HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Citrix\ICA Client\Engine\Configuration\Advanced\Modules\ICA 3.0* key.
-This setting is a coma separated list.
-Sets the value to 'KandyDistant' if the value is empty or append ',KandyDistant' if there is already a value. ie: 'VirtualDriverEx = KandyDistant' or 'VirtualDriverEx = DriverX,KandyDistant'.
+This setting is a comma separated list.
+Set the value to 'KandyDistant' if the value is empty or append ',KandyDistant' if there is already a value. ie: 'VirtualDriverEx = KandyDistant' or 'VirtualDriverEx = DriverX,KandyDistant'.
-2. Under the *HKLM:\Software\WOW6432Node\Citrix\ICA Client\Engine\Configuration\Advanced\Modules* key, create a new key named *KandyDistant*.
+2. Under the *HKLM\Software\WOW6432Node\Citrix\ICA Client\Engine\Configuration\Advanced\Modules* key, create a new key named *KandyDistant*.
 3. Under *KandyDistant*, add the following string REG_SZ values:
  - DriverName = Unsupported
  - DriverNameWin16 = Unsupported